-Quadrant Charts
+Quadrant Chart

 Quadrant charts divide a space into four sections based on two axes.
 They are perfect for priority matrices, risk assessments, and strategic analysis frameworks like the Eisenhower Matrix.

-- Inspections to validate your chart structure
+- Inspections to validate chart structure

 Quick Syntax Reference